 GRACoL® is a set of guidelines and recommendations to help print buyers, designers, and specifiers work more effectively with their print suppliers.

-PQX is a specification to assist brands and other print buyers who wish to automate the tracking of the print quality of their suppliers.
+PQX (Print Quality Exchange) is a specification to assist brands and other print buyers who wish to automate the tracking of the print quality of their suppliers.

-SWOP® specifications are a major factor in the success and quality of publication printing.
+SWOP® (Specification for Web Offset Publications) is a major factor in the success and quality of publication printing.

 XCMYK is a new expanded-gamut CMYK printing method that yields a much wider color gamut than regular 4-color printing.